project-sunbird/sunbird-lms-mw/setup.md

     4. nr-of-instances: number of instances of actor to run in this host

 ## Build
+1. Clone the repository "sunbird-lms-mw"
+1. Run "git submodule foreach git pull origin master" to pull the latest sunbird-common submodule.
-1. Run "mvn clean install" from "sunbird-mw/actors" to build the actors.
+2. Run "mvn clean install" to build the actors.
-2. The build file is a executable jar file "learner-actor-1.0-SNAPSHOT.jar" generated in "sunbird-mw/actors/learner-actor/target" folder
+3. The build file is a executable jar file "learner-actor-1.0-SNAPSHOT.jar" generated in "sunbird-lms-mw/actors/target" folder

 ## Run
-1. Actors can be started with default configuration by running **java -cp "learner-actor-1.0-SNAPSHOT.jar" org.sunbird.learner.Application**
+1. Actors can be started by running **java -cp "learner-actor-1.0-SNAPSHOT.jar" org.sunbird.learner.Application**
-2. To run the actors with custom configuration:
-    1. Create **application.conf** file with the custom configuration.
-Sample [application.conf](https://github.com/ekstep/sunbird-mw/blob/alpha2/actors/learner-actor/src/main/resources/application.conf)
-    2. Run the command **java -cp "path_to_folder_containing_custom_application.conf:learner-actor-1.0-SNAPSHOT.jar" org.sunbird.learner.Application**.
-This will override the default configuration (like hostname, port, etc).